 4.2 HR Committee

 4.2.1 The Board shall appoint an HR Committee, consisting of at least three members of the Board, which shall act as preparatory body for the CEO and Management review and compensation matters to be brought before the Board.
+The Chair of the Board shall be chairperson of the HR Committee.

 4.2.2 The HR Committee’s members and Chair are appointed by the Board for a period of two years.
 The Committee shall consist of Board members that are independent of the Management.